On Generalizations of the Newton-Raphson-Simpson Method: Abstract

 \section{Abstract}

 {We present generalizations of the Newton-Raphson-Simpson method.
-Specifically, for a positive integer $m$ and the sequence of coefficients of a Taylor series of a function $f(z)$, we define an algorithm we denote by NRS($m$) which is a way to evaluate, in our terminology, a sum of $m$ formal zeros of $f(z)$.
-We prove that NRS(1) yields the familiar iterations of the Newton-Raphson-Simpson method.
-We also prove that NRS($m$) is way to evaluate certain $\mathscr{A}$-hypergeometric series defined by Sturmfels \cite{Sturmfels}.
+Given a positive integer $m$ and the coefficients of a polynomial $f(z)$ of degree at least $m$, we define an iterative algorithm NRS($m$) that evaluates, in our terminology, a sum of $m$ formal zeros of $f(z)$.
+We define NRS($m$) as the $m$-dimensional Newton-Raphson-Simpson method applied to a certain vector-valued function associated to $f(z)$, and we prove that NRS(1) is equivalent to the Newton-Raphson-Simpson method.
+We also prove that NRS($m$) evaluates certain $\mathscr{A}$-hypergeometric series defined by Sturmfels \cite{Sturmfels}.
 In order to define these algorithms, we make use of combinatorial objects which we call trees with negative vertex degree. }